 Watching Alzheimer's or dementia develop in a loved one is one of the most painful life experiences.
 Suddenly you're straddled with an impossible decision of what to do.
 Providing the level of care needed is challenging, and nursing homes have a bad reputation.
-For these reasons, in Palm Beach, we offer home health care for Florida seniors.
+For these reasons, in South Florida, we offer home health care for Florida seniors.

 This disease causes rapid cognition failure; patients often forgetthe names and faces of loved ones.
 Unfortunately, as of now, there is no cure,but preventative measures are at your disposal.

 Alzheimer's and dementia are not the same, but Alzheimer's accounts for up to 80% of all dementia cases.
 An estimated 28% of seniors 65-74 have this condition, while 36% of those aged 75-84 are diagnosed with it.Lastly, of those 85 and up, 36% are afflicted.
 These figures are current, and cases double every five years.

 A fully functioning brain consists of tens of billions of neurons that are tasked with communicating bodily functions.
 If you want to grab your phone or stand up, the process starts before the action.
 Before your arm reaches out, your brain processes the action, orders the arm to act, which happens each time we do anything.

 However, with Alzheimer's, neurons begin to die off.
 Alzheimer's triggers a process that breaks down amyloid precursor proteins (found in the brain) when they otherwise wouldn't.
 As they break down, smaller parts clump together, forming extensive masses.